 Homemade Guns and Homemade Ammo by Ronald B. Brown is a great information packed book for the gun enthusiast on your list.
 Rated 5 stars by at least one gunsmith, it includes DIY designs for several different types of guns as well as information on gun safety, chemistry, and history.

-2nd Amendment Survival T-Shirt by Respect the Second Patriot Tee Club is a funny t-shirt for the gun enthusiast.
+2nd Amendment Eagle Tattoo T Shirt is a funny t-shirt for the gun enthusiast.
 It lists gun as second to air on the survival needs list.
 Something just about any gun enthusiast will be proud to wear.

 Non-GMO Seed Pack by Patriot Seeds is a great gift for homesteaders, especially those new to homesteading, because they understand the importance of saving seeds for long-term survival but may not have any stored just yet.
 These seeds are non-GMO and come already packed and sealed for long-term storage.

 100 Books on Backyard Chickens by GeekaMedia is a multimedia CD jam packed with 100 books about how to raise backyard chickens.
 It includes designs for building chicken coops.
 Every homesteader either has chickens or has considered them as a source of eggs, meat, and even to help fertilize the homestead garden.

 Breeding Backyard Rabbits on CD by GeekaMedia is another great survival gift for the homesteader on your gift list.
 This awesome CD comes packed with 15 books and 36 different guides and rabbit hutch plans.
 Rabbits can be a great source of meat to supplement a long-term survival diet.
 They require very little space overall and are fairly low maintenance.
 Great for the homestead beginner who is thinking of adding rabbits!